cblevins/sp25-data/_modules/github-intro.md

 - ⚠️ ⚠️ ⚠️ Do NOT click `Discard changes` - this will delete all of your own material, homework, etc. You _can_ undo this, but you'd rather not.
 - Click "Update branch"
 - Remember: this has only updated your **forked Github repository** that lives on Github's servers, NOT the local version **on your computer**.
 To make sure those updates get down to your computer, you'll need to open Github Desktop and click the `Fetch origin` button.

+## Practice: Creating Your First File on GitHub.com

+- We're going to practice adding a new file to this repository
+- Click the "Add file" button near the top of the repository
+- Select "Create new file"
+- In the "Name your file" box, type: `week-01.txt`
+- In the larger text box below, copy and paste: "This is some sample text for Week 1"
+- Scroll to the bottom of the page
+- Under commit new file:

+  - In the first box, write a short message describing what you did (ex.
+"Added week-01.txt file")
+  - Leave the "Add an optional extended description" box empty for now
+  - Keep the "Commit directly to the main branch" option selected
+  - Click the green "Commit new file" button

+- Now your file is saved in your GitHub repository!

+  - Click on the file name to view it
+  - You can edit it by clicking the pencil icon (✏️) in the top right of the file view

+## Practice: Making Your First Changes on your Computer

+- First, let's create a simple text file using whatever program is available on your computer:

+  - On Windows: Open Notepad (press Windows key and type "notepad")
+  - On Mac: Open TextEdit (click the magnifying glass and type "textedit")
+  - On either system: You can also use Word if that's what you're comfortable with

+- Create a new file:

+  - Type your name at the top of the file
+  - Add today's date
+  - Write "Figuring out how to use Github"
+  - Save the file as `practice-notes.txt` in the `week-01` folder inside `yourlastname-sp25-data-materials` (the one you cloned to your computer)
+  - Make sure to save it as a plain text file - if using Word, choose "Save As" and select "Plain Text (\*.txt)" as the file type

+- Open GitHub Desktop and you should see your new file appearing in the "Changes" tab

+  - The left panel will show your new file in green (indicating it's been added)
+  - The right panel will show the contents of your file in green

+- Create your first commit

+  - At the bottom left of GitHub Desktop, write a brief "Summary" of what you did (ex.
+"Added practice notes file")
+  - Click "Commit to main"
+  - Click "Push origin" to sync these changes to your GitHub fork

+- Verify your changes online
+  - Go to your repository on GitHub.com - ex. `https://github.com/yourusername/yourlastname-sp25-data-materials`
+  - You should see your new `practice-notes.txt` file
+  - Click on it to make sure the contents are there

+## Practice: Getting Updates from Instructor's Repository

+I'll write a section that guides students through a live practice of pulling updates, assuming you'll make changes during class:

+## Practice: Getting Updates from your Instructor's Repository

+Let's practice getting updates from the instructor's repository in real time.

+First, make sure your repository is up to date before we start:

+- Open GitHub Desktop
+- Click "Fetch origin"
+- If you see "Pull origin", click that too
+- Go to Branch → "Merge into current branch"
+- Select "upstream/main"
+- If it says "This branch is up to date with upstream/main", you're ready!

+Your instructor will now make some changes to the `week-01` folder in the main course repository

+- Watch what they're doing - they might add a new file or modify an existing one
+- This simulates how new course materials will be added throughout the semester

+Once the instructor has made their changes, let's get those updates:

+- In GitHub Desktop, click "Fetch origin"
+- Go to Branch → "Merge into current branch"
+- Select "upstream/main" again
+- This time, you should see a message about new changes to merge
+- Click "Create a merge commit"

+Let's verify the updates worked:

+- Look in your local `week-01` folder - you should see the new or modified files
+- In GitHub Desktop, click the "History" tab on the left
+- You should see the instructor's recent changes listed there
+- Click on the commit to see exactly what changed (green shows additions, red shows deletions)

+Final step - keep everything in sync:

+- Click "Push origin" to sync these updates to your GitHub fork
+- Go to your repository on GitHub.com to verify the changes are there